 Decentralisation isn’t new

 Do you see a trend?
 Bitcoin is a Blockchain for decentralized digital currency, Ethereum is Blockchain for decentralized compute, IPFS is a Blockchain for the decentralized web.
 Soon there are going to be multiple Blockchains, I can see self-organizing communities with their pet causes building their own Blockchain if an already existing Blockchain won’t work out or if they want to solve the current challenges with newer Blockchain implementations.Some may be successful and some may take time to catch on.
-Multiple Blockchains coming to existence is already making people to innovate on Blockchain interoperability with sidechains.
+Multiple Blockchains coming existence is already making people innovate on Blockchain interoperability with sidechains.
 Its counter-intuitive to completely eradicate the notion of authority but that is exactly what is needed, we need an anarchy with a conscience.
-Joi Ito and Jeff Howe of MIT media lab puts all this together and calls it Emergence over Authority in their book Whiplash.
+Joi Ito and Jeff Howe of MIT media lab call it Emergence over Authority in their book Whiplash.